 To access cyber threat information in the National Cyber Awareness System go to the US Computer Emergency Readiness Team (US CERT): https://www.us-cert.gov/ncas

 Membership includes receiving emails concerning Cyber Threat Updates

 General questions relative to connecting to federal resources or joining FBI Infragard contact Brian Pires at the U.S. Attorney’s Office at (401) 709-5042.

-Below are links that provide important information and guidance on helping to avoid becoming a victim of cyber crime and answers to some frequently asked quetions:
+Information and links that provide important information and guidance on helping to avoid becoming a victim of cyber crime and answers to some frequently asked quetions

 Cybersecurity 101: What You Can Do at Home

 DO NOT IGNORE SECURITY UPDATES

 Having the latest security software, web browser, and operating system are the best defenses against viruses, malware, and other online threats.